canonical/rt-conf/README.md

 ## Usage

 Edit the [default configuration file](#default-configuration-file) or a copy of it.
-It you make a copy, make sure to place it in a directory accessible to the snap, such as the user home directory.
+In case of a copy, it must be placed it in a directory accessible to the snap, such as the user home directory.

 Run rt-conf to apply the configurations:
 ```shell